-Green meadows, rocky cliffs which disappear in blue waves, thatched houses and prehistoric forts.
+Green meadows, rocky cliffs that disappear in blue waves, thatched houses, and prehistoric forts.
 Horses, cows and sheep.
-Folk music, Guinness and woolen sweaters.
-The Aran Islands off the west coast of Ireland are a stronghold of Irish culture, language and desolated landscapes.
+Folk music, Guinness, and woolen sweaters.
+The Aran Islands off the west coast of Ireland are a stronghold of Irish culture, language and desolate landscapes.

 By Connie Maria Westergaard

 My eyes are scanning the horizon across Galway Bay.
 The wind is howling and it rains a little – as it so often does in Ireland.
 The small ferry from Ros a’ Mhíl on the mainland to Inis Mór is rocking from side to side.
 I do not have sea legs, so I have sought out the fresh air on the top deck.
 Rufus, a mixed-breed dog, is keeping me company on his way home.